 Your handgun license will be revoked if you become ineligible for a license under any of the rules set out above.
 A law enforcement officer who arrests you for an offense that requires revocation of your license must confiscate it and send it to the ASP.
 Your permit will be held until a final determination of your charge is made, when it will be either permanently revoked or returned to you.

-In addition, the ASP will revoke your license if you plead guilty or nolo contendere to, or are found guilty of, an alcohol-related offense committed while carrying a handgun.
+In addition, the ASP will revoke your license if you plead guilty or nolo contendere to, or are found guilty of, any crime involving the use of a weapon, or any alcohol-related offense committed while carrying a handgun.

 (Arkansas Statutes § 5-73-312.)

 If you submit false information on or with your handgun license application, you are guilty of of a Class B misdemeanor, which is punishable by a fine of up to $500 and a jail sentence of up to 90 days.
 (Arkansas Statutes § 5-73-305.)
 Other gun law violations in Arkansas could constitute anything from a misdemeanor to a serious felony offense.
 You can learn the specifics by carefully reading Chapter 73 of the Arkansas Statutes.